JohnsonLi/J-ometrydash/README.md

 6/5/18 - **Airplane mode added.
 Ability to choose blocks, remove blocks, and scroll in editor.
 Made a menu.**
 6/6/18 - **Added portals to switch to plane mode.**
 6/7/18 - **Added particles for running and airplane mode.
 Basic level saving and loading added**
 6/8/18 - Made some things pictures like the floor and blocks.
+6/9/18 - Level loading can load different blocks.
+Debug switch added.
+6/10/18 - **Win sequence added.
+Level loading from use input added.
+Level Selection screen added.** Also made some levels.
+:tada::tada::tada::tada::tada:

 ## Future Plans
+* More modes of movement.
+* Better level editor with more obstacles and obstacle orientation.
+* Better looking UI and levels.

 ## Known Bugs
+* Indicator for loading and saving level only appears while hovreing the button.
+* In plane mode, you can fly above the map.
+* Sometimes spikes don't want to be removed in editing mode.